 Complications resulting from ultrasonography in early pregnancy are minor.
 Transvaginal ultrasound may cause vaginal and or cervical discomfort during the exam, especially in the setting of a gynecologic infection.
 Given theoretical risks of harm to the fetus, the principle of ALARA (as low as reasonably achievable) should be practiced by limiting scan time, avoiding the use of doppler, etc. However, overall the consensus is that ultrasonography is a safe diagnostic tool for both the patient and fetus.

 Patients with confirmed intrauterine pregnancies in the emergency department should be directed to follow-up with an obstetrician.
 Pregnancy must be followed by a healthcare professional.
-Regular imaging via ultrasound is standard of care in the United States to monitor fetal development.
+Regular imaging via ultrasound is the standard of care in the United States to monitor fetal development.
 Additionally, genetic testing is also part of routine pregnancy care.

 High-risk pregnancies are considered to be those that pose a potential health or life risk to the mother or fetus.
-Examples of such factors include advanced maternal age, or those with autoimmune diseases, infectious diseases, diabetes, prior miscarriages, and/or substance abuse.
+Examples of such factors include advanced maternal age, autoimmune diseases, infectious diseases, diabetes, prior miscarriages, and/or substance abuse.
 Close monitoring by healthcare professionals is paramount to minimize the risks to the mother and fetus.

-Patients should be encouraged to start or continue to take prenatal vitamins; some patients may need additional folic acid supplementation if their fetus is at increased risk of neural tube defects as per the American College of Obstetricians and Gynecologists.
+Patients should be encouraged to start or continue to take prenatal vitamins; some patients may need additional folic acid supplementation if their fetus is at increased risk of neural tube defects, as per the American College of Obstetricians and Gynecologists.

 In the case of a patient with an indeterminate first-trimester ultrasound with an initial beta-HCG level under the discriminatory zone, the hemodynamically patient should be instructed to return in 48 hours for repeat beta-HCG level testing.
 If this same patient is unstable, an emergent OB/GYN consultation is needed, as ruptured ectopic is the most worrisome consideration.
 Hemodynamically stable patients with ultrasound findings concerning for ectopic pregnancy (not ruptured), mass, or other complications should be directed to an obstetrician.